-The first time I received an international bank transfer from my overseas client, I remember being unpleasantly surprised at how little money I had left from all the fees, commission and exchange rates.
+(I remember the first time I received an international bank transfer from my overseas client via PayPal, I was unpleasantly surprised at how little money I had left from all the fees, commission and exchange rates.)

-If you are a business owner, who needs to send salaries to different countries or a freelancer with international clients or an expat who may want to send money home, TransferWise is probably the best option out there.
+If you are an expat like me, who wants to send money home or a business owner, who needs to send salaries to different countries or a freelancer with international clients, TransferWise is probably the best option out there.

 Is TransferWise safe to use?

-TransferWise has been operating successfully for over five years now, and has a large and loyal customer base that trusts them with £500m every month.
+TransferWise has been operating successfully for over 7 years now, and has a large and loyal customer base that trusts them with £500m every month.

 TransferWise ongoing business success is directly related to keeping people’s money safe.
 Hence, security is paramount to their business and reputation as a reliable and honest financial service.

 To maintain financial security, TransferWise maintains compliance in a few four key areas: